Tehina Chocolate Spread

 Here I am using poetic license with Tehina, sesame seed paste, and using it here just as I would use a nut butter.

 Tehina co-stars on equal terms with the mighty chocolate, and stands up to it fearlessly, elevating the humble paste beyond its wildest dreams in terms of flavor and texture.
 Nutella was the dessert comfort food of my expat student years ages ago, so of course I think of it very fondly, but I never buy it as it is loaded with sugar.
-So I make my own spread, and please forgive this bit of swagger: My Tehina Chocolate Spread blows Nutella and other chocolate nut butter spreads out of the water.
+So I make my own spread, and please forgive this bit of swagger: My Tehina Chocolate Spread blows Nutella and many other chocolate nut butter spreads out of the water.
 Super Delicious, Super Nutritious and Super Natural, it gets whipped up in a couple minutes.
 So healthy you could even use it for breakfast!
 One more thing: It is Super versatile, and you can take it places, as you will see below: Scroll down for all variations.

 Sweetener in Tehina Chocolate Spread